 Changes to Minnesota spousal maintenance laws in 2016 impacted recipients that cohabitate.
 The change allows for modification of spousal maintenance one year after a divorce is final when the recipient begins living with a new significant other.

 There are also other statutory reasons to modify spousal maintenance – mistake, newly discovered evidence, and fraud – to name a few.

 As previously mentioned, spousal maintenance cannot be modified if a Karon waiver has been agreed upon.
 This waiver is an agreement, in writing, to waive the right to return to Court seeking modification of maintenance.

-If you believe your spousal maintenance agreement should be modified, call Metro Law and Mediation at 612-548-4453 to schedule a free consultation with one of our attorneys.
+If you believe your spousal maintenance agreement should be modified, call Walker and Galili at 612-548-4453 to schedule a free consultation with one of our attorneys.